 When should you consider buying non-owner car insurance in Minnesota?

-For example, if you are driving a friend’s car and they only have minimum liability coverage, your non-owner insurance can help cover any additional expenses if the accident exceeds their policy limits.
+For instance, if you’re driving a friend’s car and their insurance only includes minimum liability coverage, your non-owner policy can help cover any extra costs if the accident exceeds their policy’s limits.

 Maintaining continuous coverage is essential to help keep your insurance rates low in the future.
 Non-owner car insurance is an excellent option if you don’t own a car.
 Insurance companies may view lapses in coverage as risky, which can lead to higher premiums.